chelseaparlett/CPSC392ParlettPelleriti/Syllabus.md

 ## Changes

 This syllabus is subject to change only under extenuating circumstances.
-Updates will be posted on the course website.
+Updates will be posted on the course website or through Slack.